mattclarkdotnet/samba_alpine/README.md

 This example uses serial terminal access, not ssh.
 To enable ssh you would change the SSHDOPTS value in answerfile.sh to `SSHDOPTS=-c openssh`

+The Samba settings are minimal and insecure, as these are used by me to run a media server for my Sonos audio players, which require crazy SMB settings!

+## Required hardware

+* Raspberry Pi 3B or later
+* USB UART
+* SD card

+## Overview of steps

+It's a four step process to get a running system:
+1. Download the Alpine image for your Pi
-The `bootmedia.sh` script splits an SD card into a 1GB boot partition and uses the rest of the card for data storage.
+1. The `bootmedia.sh` script splits an SD card into two partitions: a 1GB boot partition is created and the rest of the card is used for data storage.
+The Alpine Linux image is then copied to the boot partition, followed by the anserfile.sh and appsetup.sh scripts.
+1. Move the SD card to the Pi, power it up, and set up the base system using the answerfile.
+If you want wifi this is where you will set that up too.
+1. Add packages and configure Samba.

+# Download a suitable Alpine image for your Raspberry Pi

+See https://alpinelinux.org/downloads/, and if you are not sure then use the armhf image

 # Create boot media from MacOS